 For that very reason, social sciences and policy makers have little trust in each other, and the contributions of social science research to the “big issues” of society are rather minor.
 As a result, the social sciences tend to be inward-looking and lead a niche existence.

-On behalf of the Swiss Agency for Development and Cooperation (SDC), Helvetas seeks to build the capacity and confidence of social science institutions in Albania and Serbia.
+On behalf of the Swiss Agency for Development and Cooperation (SDC), Helvetas sought to build the capacity and confidence of social science institutions in Albania and Serbia.
 When research findings – regarding the status of minorities, the welfare state or progress in the democratization of society, to cite just a few examples – are taken up by policy makers and used in public debates, they can contribute significantly to better decision making by policy makers and politicians.

-The project plays an important role in the cross-border collaboration between scientists.
+PERFORM played an important role in the cross-border collaboration between scientists.
 Where politicians still find it difficult to start dialogue on contentious issues, scientists can take the initiative.
 We recognize the importance of “science diplomacy” for instance in the relation between Serbia and Kosovo.